AleksandrHorev/qa-engineer-challenge-brite/README.md

 # cypress-assignment

 The repo contains all solutions for QA Engineer Challenge.
-It has 4 folders, every folder has a corresponding task.
+It has 4 folders, each folder contains corresponding task.

 ## 1 - cypress, ui